thelasttoto/dir/README.md

 ## Deployment

-Directory API services can be deployed either using the `Taskfile` or directly via released Helm chart.
+Directory API services can be deployed either using the `Taskfile` or directly via the released Helm chart.

 ### Using Taskfile